WILDLIFE ECOLOGY AND MANAGEMENT

 - Are excited to link research and management.

-Wildlife science majors start with a solid foundation in
+Wildlife ecology and management majors start with a solid foundation in:

 - Plant and animal ecology.

 - Management of animal populations, wildlife, policy and economics.

 They then focus on a series of courses on specific groups of wildlife (birds, reptiles, amphibians, mammals), management of these animal populations, and on human dimensions of wildlife management, including policy and social science.
 The curriculum meets the USA Federal Government’s Office of Personnel Management requirements for the post of Wildlife Biologist 0486.

 What type of jobs do graduates get?

 The curriculum meets the United States Federal Government's Office of Personnel Management requirements for the Wildlife biologist series.

 - Wildlife Biologist with state and federal land-management agencies such as the Utah Division of Wildlife Resources.